sooriyaarachchi/pybites.github.io-src/content/guest-python-and-devops.md

 ## Compared with other languages

-While Python is certainly a leading choice, there is still the case of Ruby, where tools like [Chef](https://www.chef.io) and [puppet](https://puppet.com) are used.
+While Python is certainly a leading choice, there is still the case for Ruby, where tools like [Chef](https://www.chef.io) and [puppet](https://puppet.com) are used.
 What both languages (as well as JS) can suffer from though is the need to install additional packages.
 I feel Python is a lot better as you can get most things done with the standard library.
 However external modules will often allow you to do things in an easier way, [requests](http://docs.python-requests.org/en/master/) being the perfect example.

 This difficulty has moved some developers into using [Golang](https://golang.org), which has many of the benefits of Python, but in addition can produce a _deployable_ component fast and capable of running on anything.
 This is certainly another language to look out for.